EdgarLozano185519/100-Days-of-Python/r1-log.md

 Today I just added more code to my initial dummy blog.
 It has dummy data, it renders this dummy data in the index and posts routes of the website, and a single web page to display a single post was created.
 ## R1D99
 Today I worked on learning about models in Django.
 I learned to create model classes and learned how to use the interactive shell to play with the models to add and query content from a database.
+## R1D100
+Wow!
+Today is officially the 100th day.
+I will continue to update my learning progress here.
+But I believe I can say I've learned a lot.
+I won't be as consistent as before, but I do truly want to continue learning things like Django, and finish the projects officially listed out in the course from which these project ideas were obtained.

+Today I worked on adding a bookstore application to the mysite project using Django.
+I learned more about models and learned how to use the entries in the database using these models and connecting them to the site's views.